writele/OOP_RPG/README.md

 This should loop through each list and display the Name and OriginalValue.
 A number should correspond with each item.
 If the user enters an item’s number, call the Sell method.
 If the user enters “r” or “return”, it should return them to the Menu.
 These directions should be given to the user so they know what to enter.

-Sell(int itemNumber):

-This should add the specified item to the hero’s bag.
-It should subtract the item’s OriginalValue from the hero’s gold.
-Then the user should be returned to Menu.

 BuyfromUser():